tus/tus-js-client/README.md

 The tus specification defines multiple [extensions](http://tus.io/protocols/resumable-upload.html#protocol-extensions) which can be optionally implemented beside the core protocol enabling specific functionality.
-Not all of these extensions are interesting or even useful for a client-side library and therefore support for all of them in tus-js-client is not guranteed.
+Not all of these extensions are interesting or even useful for a client-side library and therefore support for all of them in tus-js-client is not guaranteed.

 * The **Creation** extension is mostly implemented and is used for creating the upload.
 Deferring the upload's length is not possible at the moment.